pictures (except the next one) courtesy of

 Life and works

-Around 2000 Kate Bradbury, who worked in a sandwich shop, lived in a rented room in the basement of a house in the north of London.
+Around 2000 Kate Bradbury (b.
+1961) worked in a sandwich shop and lived in a rented room in the basement of a house in the north of London.
 When she found Chinese paper, ink and all kind of objects and materials left by other tenants, as a self-taught artist she began making both black and white drawings on paper and sculptures/assemblages.

 She developed a passion to collect street junk and all kinds of found objects, and when she moved to a conventional flat in London, she continued transforming these materials into sculptures and assemblages.
 Other than her drawings on paper, which mainly exhibit a dense pattern of black ink,